History

 2006

-The Rev. Roberts Poinsett Johnson III began his ministry as the nineteenth rector of Grace
+The Rev. Roberts Poinsett Johnson III began his ministry as the twentieth rector of Grace

 (interim)